ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 2. **Closure**: also called **static scope** or **lexical scope**, and it refer to the fact that the inner scope has access to its surrounding outer scope, that is .   **the scope chain**.
     2.1.
 For example, a inner function has access to the scope of the outer function which surrounds it.
     2.2.
 Atention: the **chain scope** always runs in only one direction; the inner scope direction outwards, meaning that from inside to outside the engine searchs for the variable reference, but never the other way around, that is from the parent scope inwards.
     2.3.
-But JavaScript allows that some scope may be called from within: sayHello('Bobby')();
+But JavaScript syntax allows that some scope may be called from within: sayHello('Bobby')();
+    2.4.
+The concept of closure is the idea that functions retain their scope even if they are passed around and called outside of that scope, since in JavaScript functions are indeed high order objects.
 3. **hoisting**